 - In-venue promotion: Use your digital menu displays to promote upcoming virtual events to guests who are already in your bar.
 If someone is there having a pint, they are exactly the person who will tune in from home next week.

-- Partner amplification: If you are featuring a brewery or winery, ask them to promote to their audience too.
+- Partner amplification: The National Restaurant Association highlights co-marketing as a top growth tactic — if you are featuring a brewery or winery, ask them to promote to their audience too.
 Cross-promotion doubles your reach.

 The goal is not just engagement — it is monetization.
-Structure your virtual bar events with a revenue mechanism:
+Structure your virtual event ideas for bars with a clear revenue mechanism:

 - Charge for the tasting kit or the ticket